Business LoansSmall Business Lender Reviews

 Business term loans

-US Bank offers a number of different business term loans.
-First, there are the term loans you can apply for online, or ‘quick loans’ as they’re dubbed at US Bank.
+U.S. Bank offers a number of different business term loans.
+First, there are the term loans you can apply for online, or “Quick Loans” as they’re dubbed at U.S. Bank.
 You can get either a secured or unsecured term loan in this manner.
 The unsecured term loans don’t require collateral.
-You can borrow anywhere between $5,000 and $50,000 with terms of up to 84 months.
+You can borrow anywhere between $5,000 and $50,000 with terms of up to 48 months.

-You can also get a secured business loan as quick loans do require collateral, but you’ll get lower rates.
-You’ll also gain the ability to borrow more – up to $250,000.
-If you need to borrow even more and have adequate collateral, you can apply for a conventional secured business loan of up to $1,000,000 by making an appointment with a US Bank representative.
+You can also get a secured business loan, which does require collateral, but you’ll get lower rates and terms of up to 60 months.
+You’ll also gain the ability to borrow more — up to $250,000.
+If you need to borrow even more and have adequate collateral, you can apply for a conventional secured business loan by making an appointment with a U.S. Bank representative.

 Business lines of credit